kuroppoi/brainwine/README.md

 To set up the server, clone or download this repository and run `gradlew build`.\
 After the build process has finished, a distribution archive should have generated in `build/distributions`.\
-To start the server, simply extract this archive wherever you want and run the startup script for your OS.\
+To start the server, simply extract this archive wherever you want and run the startup script for your OS.
-If for whatever reason you can not create a build yourself, you may download one [here.](https://github.com/kuroppoi/brainwine/releases)

 #### Configurations